 It’s not easy being a buzzword, we imagine.
 Sometimes, revenue operations seems to be just that—a concrete concept whose meaning has become nebulous as more and more companies seek to define it.

-Even as the first consultancy ever to help companies implement a RevOps framework, there are times in which we find it necessary to revisit the foundation of what we do—what it really is, why it matters for the companies we work with, and how to do it right.
+Even as the first company ever to help enterprise businesses implement the RevOps methodology, there are times in which we find it necessary to revisit the foundation of what we do—what it really is, why it matters for the companies we work with, and how to do it right.

-About a year ago, we published an ‘Intro to RevOps’ post, in which we spoke in detail about the theory behind the framework, and what it meant for organizations in a structural sense.
-Since then, the landscape has changed and new trends have taken hold, so in our view it only makes sense that our definition of Revenue Operations should rise to the occasion.
+About a year ago, we published an ‘Intro to RevOps’ post, in which we spoke in detail about the theory behind the methodology and what it meant for organizations in a structural sense.
+Since then, the landscape has changed and new trends have taken hold, so in our view, it only makes sense that our definition of revenue operations should rise to the occasion.

 What Is RevOps: An Elevator Pitch

 After re-reading our previous post on the subject, we felt pretty strongly that we could offer a clearer, more succinct explanation of revenue operations.
 Breaking new concepts down into smaller, more digestible pieces makes the path forward clearer, too.

 At its core, RevOps is a methodology that allows organizations to streamline their customer experience, making sure it’s seamless and personalized at every stage of the journey.
 It reduces internal friction between your go-to-market teams so that they are able to put the customer’s success and satisfaction above all else, which means that your customers will feel comfortable putting their trust in your organization, leading to loyalty and evangelism.
 Bigger deal size, increased LTV, and referrals are, needless to say, all huge contributors to increased revenue.

 This is done by eliminating operational silos within the organization—uniting sales, marketing, and CS operations into a single unit that drives strategy for the go-to-market teams using its four core skills: strategy, tools, enablement, and insights.